DipakShrestha-ADS/ads_notes/React.JS/day8-Forms in React.md

 }
 ```

-📌 **React controls the value**, not the browser.

----
+✅ How It Works:

+* The value of <input> is controlled by text in the component's state.

+* The onChange event updates text whenever the user types.

+* The UI always reflects the state, making the component predictable.

-### 🟢 Advantages of Controlled Components
+🟢 Advantages of Controlled Components:

-✔ Real-time validation
-✔ Easy to debug (state is the source of truth)
+✔ Easier to manage and debug (state-driven updates).\
-✔ Easy integration with Redux/Context
-✔ Perfect for dynamic or complex forms

----

-# 2️⃣ Uncontrolled Components

-An **uncontrolled component** lets the **browser manage the input value**, and you read the value via `useRef`.

-### ✔ Key Points

-* No state needed
-* Value is read only when required
-* Useful for simpler or one-time forms

----
+✔ Allows for form validation and manipulation before submission.\
+✔ Works well with React state management tools (Redux, Context API).

+🔹 What Are Uncontrolled Components?

+An uncontrolled component does not store the input value in state.
+Instead, the DOM itself manages the input value using a ref.

-### ✅ Example: Uncontrolled Input
+✅ Example of an Uncontrolled Component

 ```jsx
 import { useRef } from "react";
 function UncontrolledInput() {
     const inputRef = useRef(null);
     const handleSubmit = () => {
         alert("Entered Text: " + inputRef.current.value);
     };
     return (
         <div>
             <input type="text" ref={inputRef} />